L3gacyGatling/My-Evades-Editor-Maps/README.md

-Also, if you want to play any of the offical maps (and deleted maps) from Evades.io, you can press the small rectangle under the import button, and choose a region (Stellar Square Hard reauires a secret).
+Also, if you want to play any of the offical maps (and deleted maps) from Evades.io, you can press the small rectangle under the import button, and choose a region (Stellar Square Hard requires a secret).